CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 ## Feature limitations

-When compared to the UWP **WebView** control, the **WebView** controls for WPF and Windows Forms have these limitations:
+When compared to the UWP **WebView** control, the current release of the WPF and Windows Forms **WebView** control has some limitations.
+For the complete list of these limitations, see [Known Issues of the WebView control for Windows Forms and WPF applications](controls/WebView-known.issues.md).

-:no_entry: Navigating from or saving to streams.

-:no_entry: Navigating to relative URIs or resources within your application.

-:no_entry: Navigating to files on disk.

-:no_entry: These Microsoft Edge features: Service workers, Push Messages, and WebVR.
+> [!NOTE]
+> We recommend that you do not add **WebView** controls to popup windows because support for that scenario will soon be disabled for security reasons.

 ## Add the WebView control to the Visual Studio Toolbox